-Mrs C Lewin, Head of Department for PSHE and Citizenship
+Mrs C Lewin, Head of Personal, Social and Health Education

 Student Voice at Plymouth High School for Girls

 We believe that part of our role is to raise our students' aspirations.
 We need, therefore, to encourage more students to participate in the wider life of the school, and beyond.
 We believe that if our learners are encouraged to take a more overt pride in the school and in themselves, in fact to embody the ethos of their school, then their experience at Plymouth High will be distinctive in a manifestly positive way.